A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 \subsection{Summary}

 In this section, we divide the current PLM-based CTG approaches into three categories according to the way how PLMs are used.
 For each category, we analyze its main principles, process, and methods.
-A summary of the works is shown in Table~\ref{Approach summary} .
-"Fine-tuning" is a more general method that has been widely used in both NLU and NLG tasks.
+A summary of the surveyed CTG models is shown in Table~\ref{Approach summary} .
+"Fine-tuning" is a more general type of method that has been widely used in both NLU and NLG tasks.
 How to make full use of the power of PLMs in specific tasks is still a hot research topic for future research.
 The retraining or refactoring approaches typically involve high training costs and the lack of large-scale labeled data.
-To overcome the limitations, combining general pre-trained models and the use of semi-supervised or self-supervised learning to build a pre-trained model dedicated to CTG, would be a feasible way in the future.
+To overcome these limitations, combining the general pre-trained models with semi-supervised or self-supervised learning to build a pre-trained model dedicated to CTG, would be a feasible direction for future research.

-The emergence of post-processing methods is rooted in the powerful text-generation capabilities of pre-trained language models.
-This kind of method generally assumes that the PLMs can produce high-quality text, and then use a post-processing module as a filter to screen out the desired type of text.
-Most current decoding-time approaches (post-process) are still computationally expensive, and the quality of generated text can be low.
+The emergence of post-processing methods is rooted on the powerful text-generation capabilities of PLMs.
+This kind of method generally assumes that the PLMs can produce high-quality text, and then use a post-processing module as a filter to screen the desired type of text.
+Since the post-process modular is usually decoupled from the PLMs, most current decoding-time approaches (post-process) are still computationally expensive (i.e., with longer inference time or additional parameters), and the quality of generated text can be low.
 However, it has some promising advantages, because the parameters of the PLMs do not need to be retrained, thus greatly saving computing resources for the model training stage.
 In recent years, the scale of pre-trained models has been getting larger, and their mastery of language knowledge is getting more comprehensive.
 At the same time, the sheer size of parameters makes the PLMs resource-intensive to fine-tune and retrain.
 The above-mentioned trends coincide perfectly with the advantages of the "post-process" methods.
 Thus it has a great potential for future research and development.